ben-gibson/bryn/README.md

 A `PHP` library acting as an abstraction layer for calculating monetary conversions.
 This repository contains the interfaces and domain models only.

+## Demo

+See a demo application using Bryn at https://bryn-demo.herokuapp.com/.

 ## Install

 Use composer to install this library.